General-Technical/mjosolutions/content/privacy.md

 - Intellectual property: Proprietary information and trade secrets are the types of information that needs to be protected from unauthorised access.

-- Data visibility: Organizations can gain valuable insights by monitoring how stakeholders’ access and interact with data.
+- Data visibility: Organisations can gain valuable insights by monitoring how stakeholders' access and interact with data.

-#### Our Practices for Establishing A Data Loss Prevention Policy
+#### OUR PRACTICES FOR ESTABLISHING A DATA LOSS PREVENTION POLICY

 <p class="text-left">
 Data loss prevention policies help us prevent unauthorised data access and protect us from the potential damage.